Part I: Varieties of Italian Cooking

 Italian Diaspora cooking

-As we all know, in the 19th and early 20th century, there was massive emigration out of Italy, mostly to the Americas (in particular the US, Argentina, Uruguay and Venezuela) as well as to Australia.
+As we all know, in the 19th and early 20th century, there was massive emigration out of Italy, mostly to the Americas (in particular the US, Canada, Argentina, Uruguay and Venezuela) as well as to Australia.
 These immigrants took their culinary culture with them and, at least at first, they rather stubbornly stuck to their gastronomic ways.
 Of course, circumstances obliged them to make some changes and adaptations.
 Where native ingredients were not available, like the Chinese, they adapted their recipes to fit the ingredients they could find in their new homelands, finding substitutes for the ingredients they could not find.
 My grandmother, for example, would make aglio e olio—a pasta dish usually made olive oil, garlic and the small dried red pepper called peperoncino—with black pepper when she couldn’t find the red.

 At the same time, these immigrants began to cook with ingredients—in particular, meat—that were rare treats back home.
-One of the hallmarks of Italian-American cooking is the pride of place given to meat, even using it in traditionally vegetarian dishes; the transformation of parmigiana di melanzane into ‘veal parmesan’ (nowadays increasingly supplanted by ‘Chicken Parm’) is a classic example.
+One of the hallmarks of Italian-American cooking is the pride of place given to meat, even using it in traditionally vegetarian dishes.
+The transformation of parmigiana di melanzane into ‘veal parmesan’ (nowadays increasingly supplanted by ‘Chicken Parm’) is a classic example.

-Italian-American cooking has given us some excellent eating: think of San Francisco’s cioppino, New World cousin to zuppa di pesce, or New Orleans’ muffaletta sandwich, or the tasty Lobster Fra Diavolo.
-At its best, it is a cuisine that has an authenticity all its own.
-The spirit of this kind of Italian-American cooking does live on, but as the generations have passed, Diapora cooking (at least in the US but I suspect the same has happened elsewhere) has entered into a new phase.
-The descendants of the original immigrants began to abandon—or simply forget—their traditions and adopt the culinary habits of their new country, to the point where the cooking of many of today’s Italian-Americans has largely lost touch with its origins.
+The descendants of the original immigrants began to abandon—or simply forget—their traditions and adopt the culinary habits of their new country.
+The cooking of many of today’s Italian-Americans has largely lost touch with its origins.
 Dubious ingredients like garlic powder show up regularly in so-called ‘Italian’ recipes.
-The traditions of Italian culinary culture, which were not just arbitrary ‘rules’ but reflections its core aesthetic, have been abandoned: grated cheese on fish, spaghetti served as a ‘side dish’, cappuccino served after dinner and a thousand other heresies are commonplace among today’s generation of Italian-Americans.
+The sons and daughters of Italy have too often abandoned the traditions of Italian culinary culture, which were not just arbitrary ‘rules’ but reflections its core aesthetic: grated cheese on fish, spaghetti served as a ‘side dish’, cappuccino served after dinner and a thousand other heresies are commonplace among today’s generation of Italian-Americans.
 All of which brings me to our next category…

 Italian-‘style’ cooking